 Biotechnology, pharmaceuticals and therapeutics are rapidly evolving fields in which scientific and technological developments are expected to continue at a rapid pace.
 We have many competitors in the U.S. and abroad, including Merck, Pfizer, Japan Tobacco, Esperion, Acambis, Powderject, ID Biomedical, Iomai, Microscience and Berna Biotech.
 Our success depends upon our ability to develop and maintain a competitive position in the product categories and technologies on which we focus.
 Many of our competitors have greater capabilities, experience and financial resources than we do.

 Competition is intense and is expected to increase as new products enter the market and new technologies become available.
 Our competitors may:

-- develop technologies and products that are more effective than ours, making ours obsolete or otherwise noncompetitive; - obtain regulatory approval for products more rapidly or effectively than us; and obtain patent protection or other intellectual property rights that would block our ability to develop competitive products.
+- obtain regulatory approval for products more rapidly or effectively than us; and - obtain patent protection or other intellectual property rights that would block our ability to develop competitive products.